A characterization of $g_2$-minimal normal 3-pseudomanifolds with at most four singularities: Abstract

 \section{Abstract}

 Let $\Delta$ be a $g_2$-minimal normal 3-pseudomanifold.
 A vertex in $\Delta$ whose link is not a sphere is called a singular vertex.
-The combinatorial characterization of such $\Delta$ is known when $\Delta$ has at most two singular vertices \cite{BasakSwartz}.
-In this article we have given the combinatorial characterization of such $\Delta$, when $\Delta$ contains either three singular vertices including one $\mathbb{RP}^2$ singularity or four singular vertices including two $\mathbb{RP}^2$ singularities.
-In both cases, we prove that $\Delta$ is obtained from a one-vertex suspension of a surface and some boundary complex of $4$-simplices by applying the combinatorial operations connected sum, vertex folding and edge folding.
+When $\Delta$ contains at most two singular vertices, its combinatorial characterization is known \cite{BasakSwartz}.
+In this article, we present a combinatorial characterization of such a $\Delta$ when it has three singular vertices, including one $\mathbb{RP}^2$-singularity, or four singular vertices, including two $\mathbb{RP}^2$-singularities.
+In both cases, we prove that $\Delta$ is obtained from a one-vertex suspension of a surface, and some boundary complexes of $4$-simplices by applying the combinatorial operations of types connected sums, vertex foldings, and edge foldings.